mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-space-toolkit/Aliens and Alien Worlds.md

 ## Interplanetary Trade and Commerce

-Trade is a good reason for characters to travel from planet to planet, and the itinerant space merchant is a classic sci-fi trope, from Nicholas van Rijn in Poul Anderson's _Trader to the Stars_ to _Star Trek's_ tribble-peddling Cyrano Jones in the episode “The Trouble with Tribbles,” as well as Vernor Vinge's STL trading culture, the Qeng Ho, in _A Deepness in the Sky_.
+Trade is a good reason for characters to travel from planet to planet, and the itinerant space merchant is a classic sci-fitrope, from Nicholas van Rijn in Poul Anderson's _Trader to the Stars_ to _Star Trek's_ tribble-peddling Cyrano Jones in the episode “The Trouble with Tribbles,” as well as Vernor Vinge's STL trading culture, the Qeng Ho, in _A Deepness in the Sky_.

 If spacecraft can travel between planets, the opportunity for trade will exist.
 Economic theory states that if it's cheaper for a planet to import some valuable good than to produce it locally, it will try to import those valuables and export some quantity of locally produced goods in exchange, all other things being equal.